Protocol for Reporting Concerns Related to the Just Employment Policy

 - informs the reporter that the University will endeavor to keep the reporter’s identity confidential to the extent possible during the process of reviewing the report;

-- informs the reporter that the report and related information (including the reporter’s identity) will be given to the Director; and
+- informs the reporter that the report and related information (including the reporter’s identity) will be given to the chair; and

-- promptly passes along the report and related information to the Director.
+- promptly passes along the report and related information to the chair.

-3. When the Director receives a report referred from the AVP for Compliance and Ethics or from another source, the Director:
+3. When the chair receives a report referred from the AVP for Compliance and Ethics or from another source, the chair:

 - when the reporter’s identity is known, contacts the reporter directly and in a timely manner (with the assistance of a translator, if necessary):